MeerUzairWasHere/Jobify/README.md

 ### Demo Login:
 To prevent spam and unauthorized access, self-registration is disabled.
 However, Jobify offers a demo login option, allowing users to explore the app's functionality.
 To gain full access, users can contact the administrator for an account setup.

-### How to Get Full Access:

-If you'd like to have full access to Jobify, please contact the administrator.
-The administrator will create an account for you in the database, granting you the ability to use all of Jobify's features.

 ### Why Jobify: